meet-eaysin/meet-eaysin/README.md

 ### Hi there, I'm [Eaysin Mia](https://eaysin-arafat.vercel.app/) 👋

-2+ years of experience working on scalable web applications and backend solutions.
-Skilled in modern web technology stacks for the frontend and backend solutions involving both relational and NoSQL databases.
-Experienced in API design, modular architecture, containerization, and CI/CD practices.
-Worked on ERP systems, healthcare platforms, and AI-powered reporting with end-to-end deployment and system integration.
+Full Stack Engineer with 2+ years of experience building web applications and backend systems.
+I work with modern tech stacks for both frontend and backend, including React.js, Next.js, Node.js, and TypeScript.

+Experienced in API design, authentication systems, real-time features, and database management with both SQL and NoSQL.
+Familiar with containerization, CI/CD workflows, and exploring microservices architecture.
+I've worked on ERP systems, healthcare platforms, and reporting tools with end-to-end feature development.

 ## Tech Stack